 This will continue to make the ECB very uncomfortable.
-So far, there are still few signs of inflation cooling significantly.
+So far, there are still little signs that inflation has cooled significantly.

-Growth in the euro area in 1. quarter slightly slower than expected as the Russian-Ukrainian conflict weighed on activity since the end of February.
+Euro area growth was slightly slower than expected in Q1 as the Russia-Ukraine conflict weighed on activity since the end of February.

 What's in store for the current trading week?

 This week will be marked by central banks and their interest rates.
-On Tuesday, we will focus our attention mainly on the Australian currency, where a rate hike to 0.25% is expected.
-Later on Tuesday evening, the Reserve Bank of New Zealand will publish its Financial Stability Report, which will be accompanied by a press conference on Wednesday.
+On Tuesday, we will focus our attention mainly on the Australian currency, where rates are expected to rise to 0.25 %.
+Later on Tuesday evening, the Reserve Bank of New Zealand will release its Financial Stability Report, which will be accompanied by a press conference on Wednesday.

 On Wednesday evening, we will also await the change in US interest rates, which are expected to rise by 50 basis points.

 On Thursday, we will again see an interest rate decision from the UK.
-Here, too, there is a presumption of increase.
+There is also the expectation of an increase here.

 This week will definitely bring volatility to the markets, so be cautious and use SL. 😊